Oluwajobs/oluwajobaa/_pages/resources.md

 ## Research groups

 Some of the awesome research groups that I have had the pleasure to work with.
-Check them out and get in touch if you want to collaborate, or work with, or be a part of, or just chat.
+Check them out and get in touch if you want to collaborate, be a part of, or just chat.

 * [Complex Networks Synthesis group](https://www.ufz.de/cawr/index.php?en=43129)